nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ---
 title: Custom Provider
+seo_title: Integrate with any Cloud Provider
-description: Creating a custom cloud provider integration.
+description: Open specification for creating a integrations with any cloud provider.
 ---

 Creating an integration with Nanobox can be done entirely outside of Nanobox.
 In fact, the entire integration will live outside of Nanobox.
 Essentially, a provider integration is just an API endpoint that standardizes the interaction between Nanobox and a cloud provider, acting as a bridge or proxy to facilitate communication between the the two.